Skylark95/hugo-notes/content/dnd/Odyssey/notes.md

 Oath of Peace End
 -----------------
-- Kira and Pythor are no longer gods and turn into broze dragons
+- Kira and Pythor are no longer gods and turn into bronze dragons
+- King's dragon Icarus